 6 Simple Tricks for Sending In Your Film

-In case you didn’t hear the news, Richard just launched our brand spankin’ new Online Film Ordering!
-This nifty feature makes ordering your film services easier than ever… but Richard thought, “Why stop there?”
-So, we’ve got a handful of tips and tricks to make sending in your film (and getting ready to make your next order) even better.
+Have you had a chance to check out Richard Photo Lab’s Online Film Ordering?
+This nifty feature makes ordering your film developing services easier than ever… but Richard thought, “Why stop there?”
+So, we’ve got a handful of tips and tricks to make sending in your rolls of film (and getting ready to make your next order) even better.

-However, you must label your rolls not only to indicate if they should be pushed or pulled, but also to specify the number of stops.
+However, you must label your rolls to indicate if they should be pushed or pulled and specify the number of stops.
 The difference between pushing one stop and pushing two stops could be the difference between a decent film negative and a great one… but, we only get one chance to process your film. #noredos

-Plus, roll coding helps you to receive each film type's scans in close order to that in which they were shot, saving you time and making your images even more client-ready! #theadvantagesoffilm
+Plus, roll numbering helps you to receive each film type's scans in close order to that in which they were shot, saving you time and making your images even more client-ready! #theadvantagesoffilm

-Make sure your labels aren't covering any important info on the roll, and add “Code rolls in processing” to the special instructions field of your film order.
-Additional charges may apply.
+Just make sure your labels aren't covering any important info on the roll, and add “Roll numbering for process/scan” to the Special Instructions field of your order form.

 A PREFERENCE FOR REFERENCE